-- The prospective student should submit an application for admission along with the following: - A. A recent photograph of the applicant. - B. A medical check list.
-Boarding students must have a current serology. - C. A \$20.00 application fee each semester. - The campus director of admissions should receive official transcripts showing all high school and/or college work. - Results of the American College Test should be sent to the admissions office if a catalog requirement.
+- 1. The prospective student should submit an application for admission along with the following: - A. A recent photograph of the applicant. - B. A medical check list.
+Boarding students must have a current serology. - C. A \$10.00 application fee each semester. - The campus director of admissions should receive official transcripts showing all high school and/or college work. - Results of the American College Test should be sent to the admissions office if a catalog requirement.
 Students 21 or older are not required to take the American College Test, unless they are planning to enter a program which requires it. - 4.
-The applicant must have a personal interview with the campus dean or the dean's representative.
-A new day student also must participate in preregistration orientation on the campus of the student's choice and will be notified of the date.
+The applicant must have a personal interview with the campus dean or his representative.
+A new day student also must participate in pre-registration orientation on the campus of his choice.
+He will be notified of the date.
 Students are not officially accepted until the above admission procedures are satisfactorily completed.